|Oh boy, here I go objective-article writing again!|

 Enemy fleets that can't muster decent burst damage can have a hard time swatting down enough enemy ships during the crucial turn or two they get to make decent attacks against the second player's ships running for the objective zone.
 This is particularly true if those ships aren't very maneuverable and/or are front-arc specialist ships (side-arc ships like Assault Frigates are more forgiving with this).
 Unmaneuverable ships also run into trouble getting stuck in the wrong "lane" if the second player sets up the obstacles into lanes as I described earlier.

 Squadron-heavy fleets can be troubled if/when their carriers drift too far into the central area and away from their bombers in the later game (which want to focus on the second-player ships in the end zone).
-If the carrier fleet has Relay or Boosted Comms or an abundance of Rogues or the like, however, the agility of squadrons can cause problems for the second player as the squadrons aren't troubled by facing or needing to turn around like regular ships are and can keep pursuing second player ships throughout the game.
+If the carrier fleet has Relay and/or Boosted Comms or an abundance of Rogues or the like, however, the agility of squadrons can cause problems for the second player as the squadrons aren't troubled by facing or needing to turn around like regular ships are and can keep pursuing second player ships throughout the game.

 Be aware that due to the skinnier "hallway," ships with Gunnery Team will generally have a more target-rich environment for the turns they can get their good arc pointed at you, so don't underestimate them.